YashAnand1/Understanding-Ansible-CMDB/README.md

 - Playbook for getting custom-facts AUTO without mentioning their values.
 Now we create a playbook for **automating** retrieving custom facts on each node as custom-facts

 Note to self: Need to understand how to not manually create custom-facts.

+**My Plan**
+- Write a playbook to do the following:
+- - Get inventory details
+- - Convert output into JSON
+- - Save JSON file as '/etc/ansible/facts.d/data_fact'

+**Working **